nestauk/dap_ds_mcc_job_similarity_tool/README.md

 # Sussex Job Similarity Tool

-This repo provides the code used to create the [Job Pathfinder Tool](https://sussex-career-transitions.dap-tools.uk) developed in partnership with Sussex Chamber of Commerce.
+This repo provides the code used to create the [SkillsMatcher](https://skillsmatcher.dap-tools.uk) developed in partnership with Sussex Chamber of Commerce.

 The repo has two main attributes: